monika393/federated_learning_flower/README.md

-# Flower Privacy-Preserving ML Demo
+# Flower Federated learning ML Demo

 This repository contains a modular Python implementation that demonstrates federated learning using a simplified approach that doesn't require complex Flower framework setup.
 The implementation shows how federated learning works by simulating the training process manually using pandas and scikit-learn.